mr-mph/eecstime/README.md

 A course discovery and planning tool which combines all of UC Berkeley's academic information in one place.
 We intend to make it a more accurate and powerful tool than anything students currently use.

 Berkeleytime was created by [Yuxin Zhu](http://yuxinzhu.com/) and [Noah Gilmore](https://noahgilmore.com) and is maintained by [the ASUC Office of the CTO](https://octo.asuc.org/).

-# Getting started

-Follow the instructions on the [Getting Started page of the docs](https://docs.berkeleytime.com/getting-started/local-development.html) to setup!